ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ## 3. -c

 This option counts number of matching lines in input file.
+It outputs the number of matches next to the file path.
 This is helpful for easily seeing how many matches each file contains.

 ### Example #1